Flechman/flechman.github.io/docs/notes/IPM/ipm.md

 # Interior Point Methods for Solving Linear Programs

-* These notes are based on my semester research project in the [Theoretical Computer Science Lab](https://theory.epfl.ch/) at EPFL, where I was supervised by Prof. Dr. Kapralov and Kshiteej Sheth.
+* These notes are based on my semester research project in the [Theoretical Computer Science Lab](https://theory.epfl.ch/) at EPFL, where I was supervised by Prof. Kapralov and Kshiteej Sheth.
 * Having an idea of what [Linear Programs](https://en.wikipedia.org/wiki/Linear_programming) are and [Convex Optimization](https://en.wikipedia.org/wiki/Convex_optimization) is recommended before reading.

 ## 1. Introduction \& Problem Statement